neillturner/kitchen-cloudformation/README.md

-aws_session_token|nil|Deprecated see Authenticating with AWS ssl_cert_file| ENV["SSL_CERT_FILE"]|SSL Certificate required on Windows platforms stack_name ||Name of the Cloud Formation Stack to create template_file||File containing the CloudFormation template to run template_url||URL of the file containing the CloudFormation template to run parameters|{}|Hash of parameters {key: value} to apply to the templates disable_rollback|false|If the template gets an error don't rollback changes timeout_in_minutes|0|Timeout if the stack is not created in the time
+aws_session_token|nil|Deprecated see Authenticating with AWS ssl_cert_file| ENV["SSL_CERT_FILE"]|SSL Certificate required on Windows platforms stack_name ||Name of the Cloud Formation Stack to create template_file||File containing the Cloudformation template to run template_url||URL of the file containing the Cloudformation template to run parameters|{}|Hash of parameters {key: value} to apply to the templates disable_rollback|false|If the template gets an error don't rollback changes timeout_in_minutes|0|Timeout if the stack is not created in the time